the Art of being legal

 • They must carry out the liquidation operations

-• They must collect credits and dividend liabilities.
+• They must collect the receivables and passive dividends.

-• They must settle and arbitrate when necessary.
+• They must negotiate and arbitrate when necessary.

 • They must pay creditors and partners.